 Myopia Control

-Myopia, also known as short-sightedness, is a condition where distant objects appear blurry.
-This issue arises when light fails to focus correctly on the retina, due to either an elongated eye shape or excessive focusing power of the eye.
+Myopia, also known as short-sightedness, is a common vision condition where close objects appear clear but distant ones are blurry.
+This is caused by the eyeball being too long or the cornea being too curved, causing light to focus in front of the retina instead of on it.
 Determining the primary cause is essential, as a longer-than-normal eye poses more significant risks than one with high focusing power.
 As myopia progresses with eye growth, the rear eye tissues become stretched and damaged.

 This change once it occurs is irreversible, making it important that myopia is controlled as soon as possible.